 This course is designed to prepare future elementary school teachers mathematically to teach math (as opposed to pedagogically, which is the goal of ECED/BEEP 4311 and EDML 4372).
-It does this in primarily two ways: by teaching math which is relevant (not identical) to the math they will be teaching, and by modeling a math classroom through problem-solving activities, cooperative groups, and holding students responsible for deciding (reasoning) what is correct.
-Problem solving, operations, numeration systems, patterns and inductive reasoning, number theory, fractions, and number representations are topics that will be studied.
+It does this in two main ways: by teaching math which is relevant (not identical) to the math they will be teaching, and by modeling a math classroom through problem-solving activities, cooperative groups, and holding students responsible for deciding (reasoning) what is correct.

 There will be almost no lecturing in this course.
-To help you develop your intuitive reasoning and problem-solving skills, we will spend most of our class time working in small groups on problems from the coursepack.
+To help you develop your intuitive reasoning and problem-solving skills, we will spend most of our class time working in small groups on problems provided.
 An important part of learning to solve problems is being willing to struggle with a problem even after you get stuck, and this one of the first things you will face this term.
 You may be surprised by how much you can do if you just keep at it!
 We will usually discuss the problems in a large group after most groups have finished them.
-Sometimes you will be asked to write up your ideas and solutions, but always you are expected to think about the problems, participate in solving them, and communicate your ideas with others.
+Sometimes you will be asked to write up your ideas and solutions, but you are always expected to think about the problems, participate in solving them, and communicate your ideas with others.
 Communicating your ideas clearly to others is as important as developing them in the first place.
 Note that this is a math content course, and not a pedagogy course.
 We hope that taking this course will help you be a better teacher, but more by setting an example rather than teaching you math methods.
 Students who come out of this course generally feel a lot more comfortable about teaching math, and about being a mathematical authority in the classroom.
 Hang in there!

-Prerequisites: C or better in MATH 1301 or MATH 1302 or MATH 1402, and enrollment as an education major.
+Prerequisites: C or better in MATH 1330 and enrollment as an education major.